I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: yellow, blue, green

 I like high mountains better, but I need to admit that Pieniny is a great getaway and one of the most unique places in Poland.
-The landscape is enriched with picturesque Dunajec river - the terrain is actually a deep gorge.
+The landscape is enriched with the picturesque Dunajec river - the terrain is actually a deep gorge.

 Trails aren't demanding - a perfect option for families with children or hikers who want to warm up before bigger challenges.

-Close to the top, there is artificial steel footpath and some steps installed to make the ascent possible.
+Close to the top, there is an artificial steel footpath and some steps installed to make the ascent possible.
 The peak of Trzy Korony is also fitted with a steel platform.
-The view from the top is amazing - 360° landscape takes your breath away, especially when the weather is sunny.
+The view from the top is amazing - the 360° landscape takes your breath away, especially when the weather is sunny.

-Since this trail is very popular, it's advisable to hike there as early in the morning as possible - later during the day it may not be possible to contemplate the nature in peace.
+Since this trail is very popular, it's advisable to hike there as early in the morning as possible - later during the day it may not be possible to contemplate nature in peace.

 Route: Wołosate village → Tarnica peak → Goprowska pass → Halicz peak → Bukowska pass → Wołosate village